knagaitsev/sys-notes/linux-riscv-milkv.md

 sudo make install -j64
 ```

-Or when built statically you can simply do something like:
+Or when built statically you can simply do this:

 ```
-/sbin/installkernel 6.1.22+ arch/riscv/boot/Image System.map /boot
+/sbin/installkernel 6.1.22+ /home/kir/linux-riscv/static-image/Image /home/kir/linux-riscv/static-image/System.map /boot
 ```